OSaBC Addenda : Sorrows Untold

 For years he had struggled to reform the krogan.
 To extract the essence of what it meant, and to write that in the elegance of DNA and clones.
 For years, he'd attempted to refinethat core of what the krogan should be.
 It was his only option, after the passage of more than a million sunsets.
 The krogan people had failed.

 And for years, he'd also failed.

 "Thus far, I have been mostly successful.
 The eye color and plating colors are different.
 The growth hormone and nanonic body enhancement agents worked just as advertised.
-He now is the size of a great patriarch of many millenia, even though he is but a child."
+He now is the size of a great patriarch of many millennia, even though he is but a child.

 "While he does not embrace my teachings – indeed, he rejects them utterly – that will not matter once I shove his mind out of the way.
 The Collector methods for such personality overlays are incredible in their utility.
 I have already implanted in him the collected wisdom of the Loremasters that I could recall, as well as a host of my own knowledge."

 Okeer paused, then continued, his voice dropping in pitch.
 "The ability to literally copy myself – my own personality, my mind, my memories – will probably confound the spiritualist morons that pass as shamen among my people in this era.
 Bad enough that I have built my masterwork atop the dead flesh of an enemy – now I overwrite the very mind?